Rajith-Singh/covid19_mobile_app/README.md

-# Healthcare App - Corona Tracker 💉🌍
+# CoviTrack - Corona Tracker 💉🌍

 This app provides up-to-date information about COVID-19 statistics in various countries.
 Users can view the number of cases, recoveries, and deaths globally and for specific countries.
 The app also includes a simple user authentication system, allowing users to register and log in to track their progress and view statistics.